-The HIVQUAL program will assess technical capicity and resources of the MOH for full integration performance measurement, which will help in developing a sustainable program that includes a plan for data collection. reporting and analysis.
+7375 HIV/QUAL International New York AIDS Institute Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems OHSS 75,000 0 Narrative: The HIVQUAL program will assess technical capicity and resources of the MOH for full integration performance measurement, which will help in developing a sustainable program that includes a plan for data collection. reporting and analysis.
 They will also seek to build capicity at the national level to analyze Quality Improvement (QI) projects and interventions. development of a plan to include consumers in QI work at national, regional and at the facility levelis included for the succeccful transition of the program.
 The data collected are based on the areas of which in which the country measures performance for PEPFAR reports.
 For example the next genetation indicators selected to be reported on for prevention of mother-to-child transmission (PCTCT) provided a guide for drafting the HIVQUAL indicators.
-The data informs the program of it's performance which inturn guides QI projects to improve the quality of care that will be captured in the data.
+The data informs the program of it's performance which inturn guides QI projects to improve the quali projects to improve the quality of care that will be captured in the data.

-Mechanism ID: 10074 Mechanism Name: Partnership with HHS/CDC to Assist PEPFAR-built Quality Laboratory Funding Agency: U.S. Department of Health and Human Services/Centers for Disease Control and Prevention Procurement Type: Cooperative Agreement Prime Partner Name: Association of Public Health Laboratories Agreement Start Date: Redacted Agreement End Date: Redacted TBD: No New Mechanism: N/A Global Fund / Multilateral Engagement: N/A G2G: N/A Managing Agency: N/A
+Mechanism ID: 10074 Mechanism Name: Partnership with HHS/CDC to Assist PEPFAR-built Quality Laboratory Funding Agency: U.S. Department of Health and Human Services/Centers for Disease Control and Prevention Procurement Type: Cooperative Agreement Prime Partner Name: Association of Public Health Laboratories Agreement Start Date: Redacted Agreement End Date: Redacted TBD: No New Mechanism: No Global Fund / Multilateral Engagement: No G2G: No Managing Agency:

-Total Funding: 100,000 Total Mechanism Pipeline: N/A
+Total Funding: 50,000

 Funding Source Funding Amount

-GHP-State 100,000
+GHP-State 50,000